velosomarcus/file-server-api/README.md

 must be replaced with their current values of you project.
 For example:
 - *host* is the IP of your API server machine
-- *port* is the port you choose during the run command
+- *port* is the port you choose when you run the API
 - *filename* is the name of the file you are uploading, downloading or deleting